Green Building FAQ

 Yes and no. Initial capital costs for a new green house can be anywhere from the same as conventional construction to twenty per cent higher.
 It depends on where you start.
-If you start your calculation with the cheapest possible construction and finishing, and go whole hog adding in green approaches, yah, you'll end up with a 20% premium.
-Over the long run, if you make smart choices, you will come out ahead.
-In fact, right at the moment, investing in the energy intelligence of your home is far and away the best investment out there.
+If you start your calculation with the cheapest possible code-minimum construction and finishing, and go whole hog adding in high-quality green approaches, well yes, you’ll end up with a 20% premium.
+Over the long run, if you make smart choices, you will come out ahead even if you confine your analysis to purely financial returns.
+In fact, investing in the energy intelligence of your home is far and away the best investment out there.

-Going further: If you decrease the energy consumption of the house beyond a certain point, you can dispense with a furnace.
-This is done by rigorously reducing heat loss through the three paths of envelope (walls, floors and ceilings), windows, and air leaks.
-At that point all the space heating that is needed can be supplied with the equivalent of a 1,500 watt hair dryer!
-(It would actually come from a hydronic heating coil in the fresh air intake of the heat recovery ventilator that is supplying fresh air throughout the house.)
+Going further: If you decrease the energy consumption of the house beyond a certain point, you can dispense with a conventional furnace.
+This is done by rigorously reducing heat loss through the three paths of envelope (walls, floors and ceilings), windows, and air leaks to 10% of what it would have been.
+At that point all the space heating that is needed can be supplied with inexpensive electric resistance heating.
+We like to supply that heat with electric mats in a tile floor in bathrooms, or with heated towel bars.
 You shift what you would have spent on a furnace into the additional insulation and better windows.
-Again, the house is more comfortable, less drafty, and quieter--but you haven't necessarily spent more than you would on conventional construction of equivalent quality.
+Again, the house is more comfortable, less drafty, and quieter—but you haven’t necessarily spent more than you would on conventional construction of equivalent quality.

 So you could spend the same amount on a green house as you would on conventional construction, yet enjoy a more comfortable, healthier house that costs you less to operate.